bgcorreia/MDP/README.md

 ![Infrastructure Pipa](build/images/infra-mdp.jpeg)

 # *
-Environment and maintenance of SSL certificates, in the following repository [Reverse Provy Apps](https://gitlab.com/integrativebioinformatics/reverse_proxy_apps) .
+This cloud represents the proxy environment and maintenance of SSL certificates that handles requests and forwards them to the project.
+This environment is present in the following repository: [Reverse Provy Apps](https://gitlab.com/integrativebioinformatics/reverse_proxy_apps) .

 ## Requisites